The geometric distribution of Selmer groups of elliptic curves over function fields: Summary of Selmer spaces

 \subsection{The sheaf governing rank}

-In this section we introduce a sheaf $\psheaf n d B$ closely related to the Selmer sheaf $\ssheaf n d B$, often called a ``middle convolution sheaf,'' see \autoref{remark:hall-sheaf}, which governs the rank of the elliptic curve.
-Our goal will be to show the two sheaves are isomorphic on the fiberwise over $B$ dense open of $\espace d B$ parameterizing elliptic surfaces with squarefree discriminant.
+In this section, we introduce a sheaf $\psheaf n d B$.
+This is closely related to the Selmer sheaf $\smssheaf n d B$ and governs the rank of the elliptic curve.
+This sheaf is not new, and has previously appeared in the literature, see \autoref{remark:hall-sheaf}.
+Our goal will be to show the two sheaves are isomorphic on the fiberwise over $B$ dense open of $\smespace d B$ parameterizing elliptic surfaces with squarefree discriminant.
 We now define $\psheaf n d B$.

 \begin{notation} Let $B$ be a scheme with $2n$ invertible on $B$.
-Let $j: U \subset \bp^1_B \times_B \espace d B$ denote the open subscheme over which the projection $f : \uespace d B \ra \bp^1_B \times_B \espace d B$ is smooth.
-Let $g: \bp^1_B \times_B \espace d B \ra \espace d B$ denote the projection.
-Then, if $\alpha_S : S \ra \espace d B$ is a map of schemes, set up the following commutative diagram, where both squares are fiber squares.
+Let $j: U \subset \bp^1_B \times_B \smespace d B$ denote the open subscheme over which the projection $f : \usmespace d B \ra \bp^1_B \times_B \smespace d B$ is smooth.
+Let $g: \bp^1_B \times_B \smespace d B \ra \smespace d B$ denote the projection.
+Then, if $\alpha_S : S \ra \smespace d B$ is a map of schemes, set up the following commutative diagram, where both squares are fiber squares.

 Define $\esheaf n S := (j^S)^* R^1 f^S_* \mu_n$ (we note that $\esheaf n S$ is a slight abuse of notation since it depends on the map $\alpha_S$ and not just the scheme $S$).
 This sheaf represents the relative $n$ torsion of $f^S$.
-Define the sheaf $\psheaf n d B := R^1 g_*(j_* \esheaf n {\espace d B})$, with the implicit map $\alpha_{\espace d B}: \espace d B \ra \espace d B$ taken to be the identity. \end{notation} \begin{remark} Sheaves defined analogously to $\psheaf n d B$ appeared in the context of quadratic twist families of elliptic curves in \cite[\S6.2]{hall:bigMonodromySympletic} and \cite[\S3.2]{zywina:inverse-orthogonal}.
-In fact, $\psheaf n d B$ is itself a reasonable candidate for the Selmer sheaf, but we will instead work with $\ssheaf n d B$, which has the advantage that it commutes with base change.
+Define the sheaf $\psheaf n d B := R^1 g_*(j_* \esheaf n {\smespace d B})$, with the implicit map $\alpha_{\smespace d B}: \smespace d B \ra \smespace d B$ taken to be the identity. \end{notation} \begin{remark} Sheaves defined analogously to $\psheaf n d B$ appeared in the context of quadratic twist families of elliptic curves in \cite[\S6.2]{hall:bigMonodromySympletic} and \cite[\S3.2]{zywina:inverse-orthogonal}.
+In fact, $\psheaf n d B$ is itself a reasonable candidate for the Selmer sheaf, but we will instead work with $\smssheaf n d B$, which has the advantage that it commutes with base change.
 On the other hand, we are not sure if $\psheaf n d B$ commutes with base change in general, though it does over $\sfespace d B$, as we show in \autoref{lemma:psheaf-basechange}. \end{remark}